-- A. The membership of the Committee with full voting rights consists of twenty three faculty members, including seventeen tenured (one from each of the sixteen academic colleges and the University Libraries), and six career-line (selected as described below).
+- A. The membership of the Committee with full voting rights consists of [twenty four-three] faculty members, including seventeen eighteen Ttenured (one from each of the [sixteenseventeen] academic colleges, and the University Libraries), and six Ceareer-line (selected as described below).
 The terms of all voting members are four years (rather than the typical three), and any individual who has served two consecutive terms will not be eligible for nomination for another term until an interval of one year has passed following the completion of the second term.
-As with Senate standing committees generally, the terms are staggered so that an approximately equal number are elected each year, the Senate President or designee is an ex officio nonvoting member, and elections of faculty members and appointment and confirmation of Committee officers proceed as described in [Parts III-D-3 and III-E], except that the Senate Executive Committee shall approve nominations of the career-line faculty members (as described below), and the single chairperson (or at least one of two co-chairpersons if leadership is so structured in a given year) shall be a tenured member. - B. For the career-line members: the allocation of members for a given period should be made as will best achieve appropriate representation of University areas with significant numbers of such faculty and provide perspectives from the three career-line subcategories (Clinical, Lecturer, Research), and consistent with the anticipated work of the Committee, generally including among the total of six at least two from the academic colleges within health sciences, and at least two from the other areas of Senate representation (other academic colleges, the libraries, and the qualified interdisciplinary teaching programs).
-The nominations (other than nominations made from the floor at a Senate meeting), after having been prepared by the Personnel and Elections Committee shall be approved by the Senate Executive Committee prior to the election within the Senate. - C. As recommended by the Committee and with the approval of the Senate Executive Committee, for any given year the members may be organized into subcommittees, e.g., for purposes of those work ii.
-Functions and procedures.
+As with Senate standing committees generally, the terms are staggered so that an approximately equal number are elected each year, the Senate President or designee is an ex officio nonvoting member, and elections of faculty members and appointment and confirmation of Committee officers proceed as described in [Parts III-D-3 and III-E], except that the Senate Executive Committee shall approve nominations of the Ceareer-line faculty members (as described below), and the single chairperson (or at least one of two cochairpersons if leadership is so structured in a given year) shall be a Ttenured member. - B. For the Ceareer-line members: the allocation of members for a given period should be made as will best achieve appropriate representation of University areas with significant numbers of such faculty and provide perspectives from the three Ceareer-line subcategories (Clinical, Lecturer, Research), and consistent with the anticipated work of the Committee, generally including among the total of six at least two from the academic colleges within health sciences, and at least two from the other areas of Senate representation (other academic colleges, the libraries, and the qualified interdisciplinary teaching programs).
+The nominations (other than nominations made from the floor at a Senate meeting), after having been prepared by the Personnel and Elections